 How accessible is data in the travel industry?

-In fact, everything is complicated with data.
-There is practically no open data, it is difficult to obtain high-quality data, because many even large companies aggregate information from other business players, that is, they acquire content from third parties.
+Everything is complicated with data.
+There is practically no open data, it is difficult to obtain high-quality data because many, even large companies, aggregate information from other business players, that is, they acquire content from third parties.

-The main problem with reviews is that they are often used to generate interest, a lot of fake reviews are created - you need to be able to deal with all this and this can also be done using machine learning methods, for example, to identify and ignore reviews that contain very few personal details. , or they are typical (“good hotel, nice staff”).
+The main problem with reviews is that they are often used to generate interest, a lot of fake reviews are created - you need to be able to deal with all this and this can also be done using machine learning methods, for example, to identify and ignore reviews that contain very few personal details.
+They are typical (“good hotel, nice staff”).

 The future of big data and tourism